Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Takeaways and practical tool

 \section{Takeaways and practical tool}

-We summarise our key findings as follows: \begin{itemize} \item SVCCA can fuse linguistic typology KB entries with NMT-learned embeddings without diminishing the originally encoded typological and lexical similarity of languages. \item Our method is a robust alternative to identify clusters and choose related languages for an small-scale multilingual transfer in NMT.
-The advantage is notable when it is not feasible to pre-train a ranking model or learn embeddings from a massive multilingual system. \item Factored language embeddings encodes more information to agglomerate related languages than the initial pseudo-token setting. \end{itemize}
+We summarise our key findings as follows: \begin{itemize} \item SVCCA can fuse linguistic typology KB entries with NMT-learned embeddings without diminishing the originally encoded typological and genetic similarity of languages. \item Our method is a robust alternative for identifying clusters and choosing related languages for multilingual transfer in NMT.
+The advantage is notable when it is not feasible to pre-train a ranking model or learn embeddings from a massive multilingual system.
+Assessing new languages is an important ability, given that most of them do not have even enough monolingual corpora to learn embeddings from multilingual language modelling \cite{joshi-etal-2020-state}. \item Factored language embeddings encode more information to agglomerate related languages than the initial pseudo-token setting. \end{itemize}

-Furthermore, we release a tool to compute language representations using SVCCA, together with our $L_T$ vectors.
-It is possible to use language vectors from KBs (e.g. $\operatorname{lang2vec}$ contains features from Phonology or Phonetic Inventory) or task-learned embeddings from different settings, such as one-to-many or many-to-many NMT and multilingual language modelling.
-Besides, we could rapidly project new language representations to assess tasks like clustering or ranking candidates for multilingual NMT (and NLP) that involves massive datasets of hundreds of languages.
+Furthermore, we make our code available as an open-source tool\footnote{\url{https://github.com/aoncevay/multiview-langrep}}, together with our $L_T$ factored-embeddings, to compute multi-view language representations using SVCCA.
+We enable the option to use other language vectors from $\operatorname{lang2vec}$ (Phonology or Phonetic Inventory) as the KB-source, and to upload new task-learned embeddings from different settings, such as one-to-many or many-to-many NMT, and also multilingual language modelling.
+Besides, given a list of languages to assess, our method will project new language representations when they are only available in the KB-view.
+Finally, we include the tasks of language clustering and ranking candidates, which could benefit multilingual NLP studies that involve massive datasets of hundreds of languages.